 - Qualified charitable distribution (QCD).
 But maybe your finances require you to lower your annual gross income.
 To accomplish that, you might want to look into a qualified charitable distribution (QCD).
 Once you’ve reached the age of 70 1/2, you can elect to send distributions of up to $100,000 straight to a 501(c)(3), and then those dollars are invisible when it comes to calculating your income.
 This move can insulate you from falling into a higher tax bracket and having to pay higher Medicare premiums.

 - Bunching.
-Another tax strategy is bunching, which takes advantage of the rules governing charitable deductions.
+Another strategy for taxes on charities and donations is bunching, which takes advantage of the rules governing charitable deductions.
 Giving two years’ worth of cash gifts in a single tax year, then following that up with a year of no gifting, often affords you more favorable treatment.
 In the year when you donate, you get to take the itemized deduction then, in the following year, you can take the standard deduction.

 - Donor-advised funds.
 However, donor-advised funds might be the best vehicles for many individuals, specifically those who haven’t decided how much to apportion to each cause, or perhaps even which causes they want to support.
 A DAF is like your own mini-charitable foundation, which has tax advantages over being an individual giver.
-Other benefits include flexibility with the types of assets to contribute, administrative convenience, and cost savings.
+Other benefits of employing charitable planning strategies include flexibility with the types of assets to contribute, administrative convenience, and cost savings.

 Not all these vehicles work for everyone.
 They each have disadvantages as well as advantages.
 DAFs, for example, are run by governing boards, not the donor directly.
 It’s unlikely but conceivable that board members can ignore the donor’s direction on how the funds are to be allocated.